kktsuji/tsuji-website/content/en/blog/2024/gan-dl-rxrx19a-rxrx1/index.md

     * The speed of improvement of ether the generator or the discriminator is faster too much than other network, which prevents the mutual improvement.
 * W-GANs can reduce these problems to replace the classical discriminator model with a Wasserstein distance based one that scores the realness of a given image.
 * StyleGAN2 is a instance of W-GAN and apply residual connections in both networks.
+* The capability to generate high quality images (= to extract train data's features well) would lead to the one to solve other downstream tasks when its pre-trained features apply to downstream tasks.

 ## Which paper should I read next?